 Step 3 – Change your DNS server addresses

 Before you change your DNS settings to use Umbrella, record the current DNS server addresses or settings (for example, write them down on a piece of paper.)
 It's important that you keep these numbers for backup purposes—just in case you need to revert to them at a later date.

-The process for changing your DNS settings varies according to the operating system and version (Windows, Mac or Linux) or the device (DNS server, router, or mobile device).
+The process for changing your DNS settings varies according to the operating system and version (Windows, Mac, or Linux) or the device (DNS server, router, or mobile device).
 This procedure might not apply for your OS, router, or device.
-For authoritative information, see vendor documentation.
+For authoritative information, see the vendor documentation.